 looking forward: emerging markets and RCEP

-Tech giants and massive CBEC platforms like Alibaba, Tencent and JD.com, as well as the e-commerce business of social media platforms Tiktok and Xiaohongshu, have expanded their footprints in emerging markets.
-They are especially prominent in Southeast Asia, profiting from booming local digital economies and young populations.
-According to a 2022 report on the Southeast Asian digital economy jointly released by
+CBEC giants like Alibaba, Tencent and JD.com, and e-commerce players Tiktok and Xiaohongshu, have grown their footprints in emerging markets, especially Southeast Asia.
+Here, they profit from booming local digital economies and young populations.
+According to a 2022 report on the region’s digital economy jointly released by Google, Temasek and Bain, total Southeast Asian e-commerce transaction volume reached US$131 billion in 2022, growing by 16 percent y-o-y, and expected to reach US$211 billion by 2025.

 • reduced tariffs on imported raw materials and intermediate goods

-• unified rules of origin, customs procedure, quarantine and inspection
+• unified rules of origin, customs procedure, quarantine and inspection requirements and technical standards, etc.

 • streamlined cross-border logistics via simplified customs clearance and authorised economic operator (AEO) mutual recognition; will face little competition from nascent local logistics industries